wtfil/google-music-sync/README.md

 	google-music-sync --playlist 2 --download

 It will download all songs to `~/.gmsync-cache` folder and create iTunes playlist with prefix `gm-` and name from google music

+## Search music

+You can search for music

+	google-music-sync --seach "The offspring"

+or you can create playlist base on result

+	google-music-sync --seach "The offspring" --download